How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 • Leave valuables at home.

-• Final personal hygiene and disinfection shower as per medical instructions.
+• Final personal hygiene and disinfection shower as per doctor's instructions.

-• Light meal in the evening and adequate fluid intake.
+• A light meal in the evening and plenty of fluids.

 Psychologically helpful: A short walk to build trust in your own body.